-Target group/geographica Main types of planned action as Priority axis Fund Category Investment priority l area part of integrated approach THOTHY axis runu of region investment priority For the purposes of inclusion of MRC, geographical areas will be identified at the local government level.
-Eligible territories will be the local governments included in the Atlas of Roma communities with a particular level of the segregation index.
-Target group: Residents of MRC Systematic support of children from the MRC environment in pre-primary education.
-Systematic support of educational activities and leisure time activities for children from the MRC environment with the main emphasis on interconnecting the majority and minority.
-Support for the systematic provision of social services and assistance to municipalities with the presence of MRC, aimed at increasing the employability of people living in MRC (i.e. field social workers, community workers / worker in health education, social services workers, local civil patrols, housing assistants and other assistant services).
-Support for the existence and operation of community centres in municipalities with the presence of MRC Supporting systematic provision of services and assistance through the programme of community workers in the area of health education in municipalities with the presence of separated and segregated MRC.
-Technical assistance to municipalities with the presence of MRC to help resolve legal and other issues relating to land settlement.
-Programme of assistance to Integration of marginalised Roma communities ESF Less developed regions Socio-economic integration of marginalised communities, such as the Roma municipalities with the presence of MRC, aimed at increasing the Residents of MRC absorption of the ESIF.
-Support for transitional housing/social rental housing programmes for the purpose of social mobility and integration of MRC residents (construction and refurbishment of dwellings). • Support for micro-credit programmes aimed at promoting self-build housing projects. • Support for access to drinking water in separated and Technical facilities in municipalities with presence of marginalized Roma communities ERDF less developed regions Providing support for physical, economic and social regeneration of deprived communities in urban and rural areas
+Target group/geographica Main types of planned action as part of integrated approach Priority axis Fund Category of region Investment priority

+l area For the purposes of Systematic support of children Integration of ESF Less Socio-economic

+inclusion of MRC, from the MRC environment in marginalised LSI developed

+geographical areas pre-primary education.
+Roma regions marginalised

+will be identified at • Systematic support of educational communities communities, such as

+the local government level. activities and leisure time activities for children from the the Roma

+Eligible territories MRC environment with the main

+will be the local emphasis on interconnecting the

+governments majority and minority.

+included in the • Support for the systematic

+Atlas of Roma communities 2013 provision of social services and assistance to municipalities with

+64 with a particular the presence of MRC, aimed at

+level of the increasing the employability of

+segregation index. people living in MRC (i.e. field

+social workers, community

+Towart amount workers / worker in health education. social services

+Target group: education, social services workers, local civil patrols,

+housing assistants and other

+Residents of MRC assistant services).

+• Support for the existence and

+operation of community centres

+in municipalities with the presence of MRC

+• Supporting systematic provision

+of services and assistance through

+the programme of community

+workers in the area of health

+education in municipalities with

+the presence of separated and segregated MRC.

+• Technical assistance to

+municipalities with the presence

+of MRC to help resolve legal and

+other issues relating to land

+settlement.

+• Programme of assistance to municipalities with the presence

+of MRC, aimed at increasing the

+absorption of the ESIF.